Organize servers into groups

 Server groups let you group server configurations together and work with them as with a single entity.
 If you need to deploy code to multiple servers, you can use a server group and avoid deploying to each server individually.

 Press Ctrl+Alt+S to open the IDE settings and select Build, Execution, Deployment | Deployment.

 In the left-hand pane that lists all the existing server configurations, click Add and select Server group in the popup menu.

 In the Create new group dialog that opens, type the name of the group to be created and click OK.
 The Create new group dialog closes and you return to the Connection tab of the Deployment node.

 To create a new server configuration inside the group, select the group in the left-hand pane and click either the Add new server link in the right-hand pane or the toolbar button.
 Then configure the newly created server depending on its type as described in Configure synchronization with a Web server.

 To add an existing server configuration to the group, drag it into the group.
 To remove a server configuration, drag it out of the group.

-Click the Use as Default to have PyCharm silently apply the current server group in the following cases:
+Click on the toolbar to have IntelliJ IDEA silently apply the current server group in the following cases:

 Use the For current project checkbox to configure the server group visibility, which also applies to all servers contained in the group.